The best Mrs Hinch cleaning tips all in one place, plus the best cleaning products for your home according to the the cleaning queen herself!

-If you’ve got children who are a little accident prone in bed, or you’ve noticed some unfortunate sweat and/or dirt marks on your mattress accumulating over the years, you’ll want to listen to this cleaning tip from Mrs Hinch.
+If you’ve got children who are a little accident prone in bed, or you’ve noticed some unfortunate dirt marks on your mattress that have accumulated over the years, you’ll want to try this Mrs Hinch cleaning tip.

 Sophie suggested on This Morning that you use bicarbonate powder on the stained areas of your mattress, sprinkling it on and rubbing it in with a rubber glove.
 Of course, remove all bedding first.